My Chef’s Apron

 Ingredients to make celery pineapple juice.

 • Celery: A rich source of fiber and antioxidants, celery is perfect for hydration and supporting healthy digestion.
-It’s known for its anti-inflammatory properties and can help regulate blood pressure, making it a great addition to your daily routine.
-Get some extra to make my Fennel Juice.
+It's known for its anti-inflammatory properties and can help regulate blood pressure, making it a great addition to your daily routine.
+Pick up an extra bunch to make my Fennel Juice while you're at it.

-• Fresh Pineapple: This sweet fruit is not only delicious but is also a fantastic source of vitamin C, which supports your immune system and promotes healthy skin.
-Pineapple contains bromelain, an enzyme that aids digestion and reduces inflammation.
-You can use the other half to make my Chocolate Pineapple Collagen Smoothie—delicious.
+• Fresh pineapple: This sweet tropical fruit is a fantastic source of vitamin C, which supports the immune system and promotes healthy skin.
+Pineapple also contains bromelain, an enzyme that aids digestion and reduces inflammation.
+Use the other half to make my Chocolate Pineapple Collagen Smoothie — it's delicious.

-• Ginger: Ginger adds a zesty kick to this juice.
-Known for its anti-inflammatory and digestive properties, it boosts circulation and supports joint health.
-Any leftovers can be used to make my Carrot Orange Ginger Juice.
+• Ginger: Ginger adds a zesty kick and brings its well-known anti-inflammatory and digestive benefits.
+It also boosts circulation and supports joint health.
+Any leftovers work beautifully in my Carrot Orange Ginger Juice or Watermelon Lemon Ginger Juice.

 Top Tips

-• Enjoy anytime: This is not just a great morning drink.
-It's one of those green juice recipes that's also a perfect treat or a good choice to rehydrate after a great workout or on a hot summer's day.
+• Enjoy anytime: This isn't just a morning drink.
+It's a great choice to rehydrate after a workout, as an afternoon reset, or on a hot summer's day when you want something cold and genuinely nourishing.

 Variations & Substitutions

-• Green Apple: If you want a slightly sweeter juice, add a green apple.
-It’s a low glycemic index fruit that pairs perfectly with the tangy flavors of pineapple and ginger.
+• Green apple: If you want a slightly sweeter juice, add a green apple.
+It's a low glycemic index fruit that pairs beautifully with the tangy flavors of pineapple and ginger.

-• Coconut Water: For a tropical twist, replace some water with coconut water for a rich source of magnesium and a hydrating boost.
+• Coconut water: For a tropical twist, replace some water with coconut water for a rich source of magnesium and an extra hydrating boost.

-• Lemon Juice: A splash of lemon juice adds that extra zing and provides an extra dose of vitamin C.
+• Lemon juice: A splash of lemon juice adds extra zing and an additional dose of vitamin C.

 Storage